Jim Tressel: Early life

 Tressel was born on December 5, 1952, in Painesville, Ohio, a suburb of Cleveland.
-He grew up in Mentor.
-His father, Lee Tressel, was the coach at Mentor's high school.
-After a 34-game winning streak at Mentor, Lee was hired at Massillon(Ohio)Washington High then moved on as head football coach for Baldwin–Wallace College in Berea, Ohio.
-Baldwin–Wallace won the 1978 NCAA Division III National Championship under Tressel's father.
-Tressel attended many of his father's games and practices, and developed a friendship with neighbor (and former Cleveland Browns player) Lou Groza.
-Tressel's mother Eloise Tressel worked as the athletic historian at Baldwin–Wallace while his father was the head coach.
+He grew up in nearby Mentor, Ohio, where his father, Lee Tressel, was the football coach at Mentor High School.
+After a 34-game winning streak at Mentor, Lee coached at Massillon Washington High School for two seasons before being named the head football coach for Baldwin–Wallace College in Berea, Ohio.
+Tressel attended many of his father's games and practices, and developed a friendship with his neighbor and former Cleveland Browns player Lou Groza.
+Tressel's mother, Eloise Tressel, worked as the athletic historian at Baldwin–Wallace while his father was the head coach.

-After graduating from Berea High School in 1971, Tressel played quarterback under his father at Baldwin–Wallace.
+After graduating from Berea High School in 1971, Tressel played quarterback under his father at Baldwin–Wallace College.
 As quarterback, he earned four varsity letters and won all-conference honors as a senior in 1974.
-Tressel also joined the Alpha Tau Omega fraternity while attending Baldwin–Wallace.
+Tressel also joined the Alpha Tau Omega fraternity.
 In 1975, Tressel graduated from Baldwin–Wallace with a bachelor's degree in education.